joseconti/woo-redsys-gateway-light/readme.txt

 * Error action selection, what do you want that happen when a user make an error on the Gateway?
 * Export Order to CSV, export all date orders between two dates to CSV.
 * Virtually Unlimited Terminals, FUC's, etc. Special developed Filter for it.
+* emails to admin and customers when there is an error paying at Redsys.
 * And more to come.

 == Installation ==